 - Provide 24/7/365 uninterrupted supply of potable water 100% of the time each and every day.

-- Continue implemention of the Water Treatment Plant's Capital Improvements Program, concentrating on site-specific actions required by Ohio EPA to maintain and enhance our ability to serve Toledo and the surrounding population and industries with Superior Award-Winning Water.
+- Continue implementation of the Water Treatment Plant's Capital Improvements Program, concentrating on site-specific actions required by Ohio EPA to maintain and enhance our ability to serve Toledo and the surrounding population and industries with super award-winning water.

 - Maintain the apprenticeship program for the skilled trade positions and the shadowing program for the administrative positions.